AndreyYashkin/MIDI-gen/README.md

 I used several different metrics to evaluate a quality of my models.
 You can see their values in my notebooks.

 To gerate new MIDI files you need to pass as arguments *gan.py* a beggining part of your MIDI from *data*, a path where you want to save output and a time length which you want to append to the beggining.

-'''
-python3 gan.py data/
-'''
+Like

+'python3 gan.py data/name.pmg midi/name.midi 100'